 All CSUN parking lots and parking structures will be open and operational.
 As such, standard parking rates have resumed.
 For additional information please visit Parking and Transportation Services | California State University, Northridge (csun.edu).

 Matador Eats At CSU Northridge

-This fall, Matador Eats is excited to continue its partnership with CSUN as the campus food service provider.
+Matador Eats is excited to continue its partnership with CSUN as the campus food service provider.
 Your dining team’s passion is to offer students and the campus community with memorable experiences through innovation both on and beyond the plate.
 With a profound focus on food preferences, safety and wellness, guests will enjoy the freshest ingredients and most authentic recipes throughout each dining concept.